Monarch High School (Florida)

-Monarch High School (MHS) is a public high school located in Coconut Creek, Florida.
-Monarch is a part of the Broward County Public Schools system, and serves neighborhoods in: Coconut Creek, Deerfield Beach, Margate, and Pompano Beach.
+Monarch High School (MHS) is a public high school located in Coconut Creek, Florida, United States.
+Monarch is part of Broward County Public Schools and serves neighborhoods in Coconut Creek, Deerfield Beach, Margate, and Pompano Beach.

-Monarch had an FCAT school grade of "B" for the 2018-2019 and 2021-2022 academic years.
+Monarch had an FCAT school grade of "B" for the 2018–2019 and 2021–2022 academic years.

 Campus

 The pair of buildings that make up the school were designed by the Miami architectural firm Zyscovitch on a design and build basis.
-Building four, which houses the gym, cafeteria, and numerous classrooms, has the ability to be utilized as a hurricane shelter if necessary.
+Building 4 houses the gym, cafeteria, and numerous classrooms, and has the ability to be utilized as a hurricane shelter if necessary.
 The campus is also designed to enable community use of the facilities when not being used by the school.

 During the school's third academic year, an additional building, Building 5, was constructed to relieve "critical overcrowding" and meet class size requirements.
 The school also has a number of portable classrooms.
 Currently MHS is trying to raise funds to build a football stadium on campus.